Who is eligible for a residency at Loghaven?

 Loghaven believes that artists should be encouraged to create new work.
 We know that, in many cases, a residency represents lost income for artists.
 Thus, in addition to underwriting the cost of room and board, Loghaven provides a $1000 weekly living stipend for art supplies and other expenses associated with completing the residency, a travel subsidy on a sliding scale from $400 to $800, and up to $200 in reimbursement for materials shipping.

 What does the day look like at Loghaven?

 Artists are free to set their own hours, and all cabin doors have the equivalent of a do-not-disturb sign indicating whether guests are welcome or should return at a later time.
-A boxed lunch is available for pickup after 11:30 a.m., Monday through Friday, in the gateway building.
+A boxed lunch is available for pickup after 11:30 a.m., Monday through Friday, in the McDonough House.
 All Loghaven Fellows participate in the communal dinner at 6:30 p.m., Monday through Friday, in the McDonough House.
 On Monday, Wednesday, and Friday, “grab-and-go” dinners are available for pick up and can be enjoyed around the communal dining table with other residents or taken to artists’ cabins or workspaces.
-Fellows can cook all other meals in their cabin’s kitchen and will be able to place a weekly grocery order of up to a $60 that is covered by the residency.
+Fellows can cook all other meals in their cabin’s kitchen and will be able to place a weekly grocery order of up to $60 paid for by the residency.

 Artists are encouraged to work in their cabins, studios, or outdoors.
 The residency site includes trails and outdoor spaces ideal for relaxation and inspiration.
-Nearby Knoxville Urban Wilderness parks, including High Ground Park, River Bluff, Fort Dickerson Park, and Augusta Quarry Lake, create additional outdoor opportunities.
+Nearby Knoxville Urban Wilderness parks, including High Ground Park, River Bluff, Fort Dickerson Park, and Augusta Quarry, create additional outdoor opportunities.